isambard-sc/brics_jupyterhub_envs/README.md

 #### Minimal modify of base images

-Modify the JupyterHub and Slurm base images as little as possible to enable them to interact and model the production environment.
+Modify the base images as little as possible to enable them to interact and model the production environment.

 #### JupyterHub connects to Slurm over SSH

-To run Slurm job management commands required for [batchspawner](https://github.com/jupyterhub/batchspawner/) (`sbatch`, `squeue`, `scancel`), JupyterHub will connect to the Slurm container via SSH.
+To run Slurm job management commands required for [batchspawner](https://github.com/jupyterhub/batchspawner/) (`sbatch`, `squeue`, `scancel`), JupyterHub will connect to the Slurm container via SSH in the dev environment.
 This will allow the JupyterHub container to be easily reused with other (non-containerised) Slurm instances in production, simply by setting up a service account to run the Slurm commands and configuring SSH login to this account.

 #### Kubernetes-like deployment in `podman` pod